stlartworks/stlartworks.github.io/apply.md

 mega-cta-button-text-url: 'mailto:info@stlartworks.org'
 ---

 SUMMER applications are now CLOSED.
-Please visit this page again in mid-July to apply for FALL 2016 Apprenticeships.
+Please bookmark and visit this page again in mid-July to apply for FALL 2016 Apprenticeships.

-ArtWorks has three apprenticeship programs per year: Fall, Spring, and Summer.
-Young creatives (14 - 18 years old) in the St. Louis metro area can earn a stipend through paid apprenticeships in the arts.
-For more information about ArtWorks' apprenticeship programs, please visit the other pages of this website, or find us on Facebook and Twitter.
+Young creatives (14 - 18 years old) in the St. Louis metro area can earn a stipend through paid apprenticeships in the arts in the Fall, Spring, and Summer.

 THANK YOU for your interest and support of teen employment and the arts in St. Louis!